SplitScreen-Me/splitscreenme-www/docs/games.md

 ---
 id: games
-title: Which games are supported ?
+title: Which games are supported?
 ---

 Which games can be splitscreened using Nucleus Co-Op?